kmenzli/sphinx-poc/docs/Chat.rst

 -  |image17| Where the message is composed.
 Clicking Enter on the keyboard sends the message.

--  |image18| The display name of the user who sent the message.
+-  |image18| The display name near the avatar of the user who sent the message.

 -  |image19| The message content.

  .. note:: * The mini chat window could also be opened by:

 				- Clicking on chat button |image20| on the user profile.

 				- Clicking on chat button on user and spaces popovers:

 				|image21|

 		   * The mini chat window behaves on mobile devices the same as for web:

 				|image22|

-		   * When your mini chat window is collapsed and you receive an instant message, the number of unread messages appears in both the chat icon and the mini chat window:
+		   * When your mini chat window is collapsed and you receive an instant message, the number of unread messages appears in the collapsed mini chat window near the user's name:

 			|image23|